Todd Helton: 2007–2013

-Helton made what was arguably the most pivotal play of the Rockies' 2007 season in the second game of a doubleheader against the Los Angeles Dodgers on September 18.
-In the bottom of the ninth inning, with two outs and two strikes, Helton hit an emotional two-run walk-off home run off Dodgers closer Takashi Saito.
-The home run kept the Rockies alive in the bid to win the wild card or National League West title.
-The Rockies eventually clinched the National League wild card, in a 9–8 extra innings victory over the Padres in a wild card tie-breaker game, allowing Helton to appear in the playoffs for the first time in his career.
-Colorado went on to sweep the Philadelphia Phillies in three games of the National League Division Series.
-Helton hit a triple in the first pitch of his first career playoff at-bat in the opening game against the Phillies at Philadelphia.
-The Rockies also swept the Arizona Diamondbacks in four games of the National League Championship Series, sending the Rockies on their first trip to the World Series in franchise history.
-The Rockies went on to lose the World Series to the Boston Red Sox in a four-game sweep.
+On September 18, during the second game of doubleheader against their division rivals, the Los Angeles Dodgers, with the Rockies down to their last out, trailing by a run, Helton hit a clutch two-run walk-off home run off Dodgers closer Takashi Saito, producing what may have been the most emotional moment of the regular season, turning what seemed like an imminent loss into an improbable victory, and helping propel the team toward an October run.
+The miracle home run kept the Rockies alive in the bid to win the wild card or perhaps even NL West title.
+The Rockies eventually clinched the NL wild card, in a 9–8 extra innings victory over the Padres in a wild card tie-breaker game, allowing Helton to appear in the playoffs for the first time in his career.
+The Rockies kept their run going into October.
+Having never won a playoff series in their history, the Rockies went on a rampage through the National League, winning every game they played in the NL playoffs, as they marched into the World Series.
+The team's first playoff opponent was the Philadelphia Phillies, who the Rockies swept in three games in the NL Division Series.
+Helton hit a triple on the first postseason pitch he ever faced, during the opening game of the NLDS in Philadelphia.
+In the second round of the playoffs, the Rockies faced the Arizona Diamondbacks, who they swept in four games of the NL Championship Series, sending the Rockies on their first trip to the World Series in franchise history.
+The Rockies' miracle run ended there, as they went on to lose the World Series to the Boston Red Sox in a four-game sweep.

 Helton at bat during a game against the San Diego Padres in 2009.